 Once I've got you hooked on permaculture I hope you keep coming back to find out more:

-Please help to spread the word by bookmarking this site at your favourite social bookmarking engine.
+Please help to spread the word by sharing this website at your favourite social sites.

 And let me know how you go!
 Share your own ideas and your successes with me and other readers.
 I'd love to hear your permaculture gardening stories and can publish them here if you like.